Your Cart is Empty

 Fine agar powder is best, but you may need to experiment until you achieve your preferred consistency.
 Use the amount specified as a guide and then adjust with further batches.
 Agar must be heated to 190⁰F (87⁰C) and held at that temperature for 5 minutes to activate.

-In traditional dairy milk yogurt, the bacteria in starter culture thrive on the sugar (lactose) content, naturally found in milk.
+In traditional dairy yogurt, the bacteria in starter culture thrive on the sugar (lactose) content, naturally found in milk.
 The bacteria populating L Reuteri coconut yogurt must have something to feed on to allow the culturing process to take place.
 One teaspoon of white sugar or one tablespoon of pasteurised honey is enough to kick start fermentation.
 Raw honey may have an antibiotic effect and is therefore not suitable for making yogurt.

 THIN YOGURT